Combat depression with wellbeing coaching

 a sad woman displaying signs of depression at work

 In January 2020, the World Health Organization (WHO) reported that more than 264 million people suffer from depression globally.
-The Anxiety and Depression Association of America estimates that more than 6 million Americans are affected by depression.
+The Anxiety and Depression Association of America estimates that more than 6 million are affected by depression in the United States.
 Both numbers refer to adults over the age of 18 years.

 Table of contents